dcernst/dcernst.github.io/teaching/mat526f16/syllabus.md

       <h3>Instructor Info</h3>
       <i class="fa fa-user fa-fw"></i>&nbsp; Dana C. Ernst, PhD<br />
       <i class="fa fa-university fa-fw"></i>&nbsp; AMB 176<br />
-      <i class="fa fa-users fa-fw"></i>&nbsp; 11:15-12:15 MWF and 9-10 TTh (or by appointment)<br />
+      <i class="fa fa-users fa-fw"></i>&nbsp; 10:15-11:15 MWF and 9-10 TTh (or by appointment)<br />
       <i class="fa fa-envelope-o fa-fw"></i>&nbsp; <a href="mailto:dana.ernst@nau.edu">dana.ernst@nau.edu</a><br />
       <i class="fa fa-phone fa-fw"></i>&nbsp; 928.523.6852<br />
-      <i class="fa fa-link fa-fw"></i>&nbsp; <a href="http://dcernst.github.io/teaching/mat612s16">dcernst.github.io/teaching/mat612s16</a>
+      <i class="fa fa-link fa-fw"></i>&nbsp; <a href="http://dcernst.github.io/teaching/mat526f16">dcernst.github.io/teaching/mat526f16</a>
     </div>
   </div>

 </div>

 ### Prerequisites ###
-MAT 511 with grade of C or better.
+MAT 226, MAT 316 and MAT 411 with grades of C or better.

 ### Catalog Description ###
-Continuation of MAT 511.
-Rings and modules, field extensions and Galois theory, and advanced topics at instructor's discretion.
+Topics in enumerative, algebraic, and geometric combinatorics, chosen at instructor's discretion; may include advanced counting techniques, graph theory, combinatorial designs, matroids, and error-correcting codes.
 Letter grade only.

-### Textbook ###
+### Textbook and Course Materials ###
-There is no required textbook.
-All necessary material (including homework) will be made available via handouts and postings on the course webpage.
-However, I will be loosely following "Abstract Algebra" by Dummit and Foote.
-So, if you want to purchase a textbook to use as a resource, this is the book I recommend getting.
-I've also listed a few free abstract algebra books on the [Course Materials]({{ site.baseurl }}/teaching/mat612s16/materials/) page.
-Regardless of what resource you decide to use, the only way to achieve a sufficient understanding of the material is to be digesting it in a meaningful way.
+We will be using the recently published textbook [Eulerian Numbers](http://www.springer.com/us/book/9781493930906) by [T. Kyle Peterson](http://math.depaul.edu/tpeter21/) (DePaul University).
+All other necessary material (including homework) will be made available via handouts and postings on the course webpage.
 You should be seeking clarification about the material whenever necessary by asking questions in class, working with our students, stopping by office hours, or emailing me.
+Here's one of my favorite quotes about reading mathematics.

 <blockquote>
   <p>Don’t just read it; fight it!
 Ask your own questions, look for your own examples, discover your own proofs.
 Is the hypothesis necessary?
 Is the converse true?
 What happens in the classical special case?
 What about the degenerate cases?
 Where does the proof use the hypothesis?</p>